Emergency Medicine Registrar and EM Medical Officer Positions

 The ED Registrar role is most suited to those with at least 4 years postgraduate experience including significant ED experience.
 A commitment to the ACEM training program is preferred but not mandated.

-The ED Medical officer role (please apply through the dedicated Western health e-recruit EDMO position) is ideal for those with 2+ years post graduate experience, wanting a broad emergency experience, before committing to a career in ED.
+The ED Medical officer role (please apply through the dedicated e-recruit, EDMO position) is ideal for those with 2+ years post graduate experience, wanting a broad emergency experience, before committing to a career in ED.
 It may suit those not yet experienced enough for the ED Registrar role including GP trainees.
 At the same time, it provides an opportunity to complete an EM Certificate/Diploma and obtain further experience to transition to an ED Registrar position.

 Both positions require applicants to be eligible for general or provisional registration as a medical practitioner with the Australian Health Practitioners Regulatory Authority (AHPRA).
 If AHPRA registration is limited, your application must include evidence that the level of supervision required is Level 2 or higher.